top of page

 Personal data collected through offline interactions may be processed for the following purposes:

-• Maintaining engagement after in-person interactions.
+• Maintaining engagement following in-person interactions

 3. The Recipients of the Personal Data